xuanfuchen/BlogProject/README.md

 ------------

 ### Admin and Log in
-For admin management pages, attach "/admin" at the end to log in.
+For admin management pages, attach "/admin" at the end of URL to log in.

 #### Password
 **Please keep in mind that the password stored in the MySQL database is an MD5 value.
 Please use the MD5Util class (included in the project) to get a MD5 value for your password and store that MD5 value in the database.**